.png)

 In-Person and Telehealth

-Crystal holds a Masters in Mental Health Counseling at ODU, with an expected graduation date of December 2024.
+Crystal holds a Masters in Mental Health Counseling at ODU.
 Drawing from her own personal experiences as a Navy veteran and former foster youth, Crystal has developed a profound belief in the transformative power of counseling.
 With a genuine passion for helping others, Crystal creates a supportive environment where clients feel heard and valued.
 Each session with Crystal is a partnership focused on understanding individual experiences, validating emotions, and setting achievable goals.
 Her approach emphasizes trust, empathy, and respect, ensuring that clients feel empowered on their journey towards healing and personal growth.
 Crystal is committed to making a positive difference in the lives of those she serves, leveraging her background to offer compassionate support and understanding.

 In-Person and Telehealth

-Morgan is currently an intern pursuing her Master's in Mental Health Counseling at ODU, with an expected graduation date of August 2025.
+Morgan holds a Masters in Mental Health Counseling at ODU.
 She currently holds a B.S. in psychology and has previous experience working with military members at a psychology clinic in Germany.
 As a military dependent, she has a valuable understanding of military culture and issues, as well as the effects of these issues on military families.
 Her eclectic approach emphasizes creating an environment that fosters feelings of safety, empowerment, and trust.

 In-Person and Telehealth